 SharePoint Permissions and Sensitivity Labels

-When sensitivity labels are configured in the Microsoft 365 environment, they can impact how we manage access to SharePoint sites.
-Sensitivity labels may be applied to both group-based and standalone sites, but in different ways, which can sometimes confuse site owners and result in incorrectly assigned permissions, posing a security risk.
+When sensitivity label is created in the Microsoft 365, it can be configured the way that applying label to SharePoint site would impact site permissions.
+Specifically, if sensitivity label’s scope is “Groups & sites”, then “Privacy and external user access” can be configured to “Control the level of access that internal and external users will have to labeled teams and Microsoft 365 Groups”.
+Sensitivity labels may be applied to both group-based and standalone sites, but effect would be different, and that confuses users and site owners and result in incorrectly assigned permissions, posing a security risk.
 So in this article we will explain correlations between sites sensitivity labels, privacy and permissions.

 Sensitivity labels are part of Microsoft 365 Information Protection and can be configured under Microsoft Purview (Compliance) Center.
 The kind of labels that can be applied to Microsoft 365 groups and sites, among other configuration options, could be configured the way that setting label also enforces group visibility (privacy). – e.g. we can have an “Open Resource” sensitivity label with group privacy set to “Public” and we can have a “Members-only resource” with group privacy set to “Private”.